Skip to main content

 2. Under OAuth secrets select Generate secret.

-If you need account-level access to the API (i.e. you need to manage workspaces using this service principal), you will need to grant the service principal administrative access to your account, and your token URL will look like https://accounts.cloud.databricks.com/oidc/accounts/<my-account-id>/v1/token.
+For account-level access (e.g., managing workspaces using the service principal), grant the service principal administrative access to the account and use the account-level token URL format: https://accounts.cloud.databricks.com/oidc/accounts/<my-account-id>/v1/token.

-See https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html for more information on service principal OAuth client credential authentication.
+See Databricks OAuth machine-to-machine authentication for more information on service principal OAuth client credential authentication.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works here.